ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_overview.md

 # vCenter Server with NSX-T overview
 {: #vc_nsx-t_overview}

-VMware vCenter Server with NSX-T on {{site.data.keyword.cloud}} is a hosted private cloud that delivers the VMware vSphere stack as a service.
+VMware vCenter Server with NSX-T is a hosted private cloud that delivers the VMware vSphere stack as a service.
 The VMware environment is built on top of a minimum of three {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}, offers shared network-attached storage and dedicated software-defined storage options, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX-T.

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.